-1.1 The company raise awareness for responsibility, risk management and good control.
-In order to communicate to the supervisor and the operator to understand their roles and apply to the operation.

-1.2 The company evaluate the effectiveness of the internal control with COSO 2013 to achieve objectives such as operational reporting in both financial and non-financial data.
-Also, in compliance with the assessment form for the sufficiency of the internal control system of the securities and exchange commission (SEC) presented to the audit committee and the board of directors giving approval to the 56-1 One Report/Annual Report

-1.3 Risk assessment and control for the company's system, the internal audit department is responsible for inspecting, evaluating, giving advice to operators as well as ensure that the internal control with efficient and effective.

-1.4 The company always emphasized on anti-corruption with transparency and fairness.
+- 1.1 The company raise awareness for responsibility, risk management and good control.
+In order to communicate to the supervisor and the operator to understand their roles and apply to the operation. - 1.2 The company evaluate the effectiveness of the internal control with COSO 2013 to achieve objectives such as operational reporting in both financial and non-financial data.
+Also, in compliance with the assessment form for the sufficiency of the internal control system of the securities and exchange commission (SEC) presented to the audit committee and the board of directors giving approval to the 56-1 One Report/ Annual Report - 1.3 Risk assessment and control for the company's system, the internal audit department is responsible for inspecting, evaluating, giving advice to operators as well as ensure that the internal control with efficient and effective. - 1.4 The company always emphasized on anti-corruption with transparency and fairness.
 Starting from the year 2019, the company joined the anti-corruption network.
 Moreover, it has been certified the company from the private sector collective action coalition against corruption commission in the 3rd quarter of year 2019.
 Furthermore, in the 4th quarter of 2022, the company has renewed certification as a "member of Thailand's Private Sector Collective Action Coalition Against Corruption".
-This certification will remain valid for 3 years from the date of the certification resolution, and the company remains committed to continuously follow the anti-corruption policy and provides training in anti-corruption to give knowledge to executives and employees on every level
+This certification will remain valid for 3 years from the date of the certification resolution, and the company remains committed to continuously.
+In 2024, the company was also certified at the 3-star level and has invited partners to join in declaring their commitment to anti-corruption efforts and follow the anti-corruption policy and provides training in anti-corruption to give knowledge to executives and employees on every level.